Mofolasayo/boilerplate/README.md

 ## Contributing

-This template is intended as a starting point—adapt the roadmap, extend the DB schema, and plug in your identity/billing providers.
+This template is intended as a starting point—adapt the roadmap, swap the mock repositories for real APIs, and plug in your identity/billing providers.
 PRs that improve the underpinning patterns or documentation are welcome.

 Happy building! 🚀